DC23/map-coords/README.md

 > Both have issues that I plan to fix in the next release.
 I'd rather leave them out for now than release
 > when I know they don't work correctly, or delay when I'm not sure when I'll have time to fix them.
 > Since I do have a Foundry v12 version with square grids almost ready to go, it seems like a reasonable plan.

+Add coordinates to any square or hex map.
+Use the Measurement Controls menu with the World icon 🌐 to toggle between modes.

+Set the numbering style, and offset in the module settings.

+Alt-Click to "ping" your mouse location with its coordinates (keybind changeable in module settings).